Rogers Masson: Biography

 In 2005, Masson moved to Nashville, TN.
-It was there he heard Day of Fire, and produced the Losing All album.
-He decided to go on the road with band, and co-wrote several songs with the band and with Chris Daughtry, of Daughtry.
+He heard Day of Fire there and produced the Losing All album.
+He decided to go on the road with the band and co-wrote several songs with the band and with Chris Daughtry, of Daughtry.
 Their album reached #32, #26 Heatseaker, and their single reached #33 on Billboard's Top Hits.

 Masson has also traveled to Denmark to work with Lilyphone.
 Their album became album of the week on Danish National Radio.

-Since 2010, he has been working with Vintage Trouble, first mixing The Bomb Shelter Sessions, then producing and mixing ten songs for their follow-up album.
-They were quickly picked up and signed to management by Doc McGhee.
+In 2010, he began working with Vintage Trouble, first mixing The Bomb Shelter Sessions, then producing and mixing ten songs for their follow-up album.
+They were picked up and signed to management by Doc McGhee.
 His recent credits including mixing the upcoming debut album by Irish alternative pop band Riot Tapes.

+Wrote a 4-part blog for ReverbNation, titled "Think You Don't Need A Producer?".

+Produced and mixed the album The Gap with the Swiss band Bonnie & The Groove Cats, which reached #5 on the national CH charts and #1 on the weekly Radio Sunshine charts.

+In 2023, he co-wrote, produced, and mixed the album Echo Mountain Sessions with Mikey Wayne.

+In 2024, Masson founded PsySonics, P.B.C.
+Masson has been interviewed about his veteran status and subsequent motivation for his new work by Will Stone of NPR regarding the FDA decision about MDMA, by Emma Castleberry for The Assembly, and during a podcast on the show Tracking Yes with Liz Wiltzen.